Deutsches Symphonie-Orchester Berlin

 Email Alexander Steinbeis

 Alexander Steinbeis assumed the position of Managing Director of the Deutsches Symphonie-Orchester Berlin (DSO) at the beginning of the 2007-08 season, having been engaged by Ingo Metzmacher, Principal Conductor and Artistic Director of the DSO from 2007 to 2010, as Director of Artistic Planning in March 2006.
-In August 2016, Steinbeis’s contract was extended through the end of the 2020-21 season.
+In August 2019, he announced that he will relinquish his position at the end of the 2019-20 season..
 In September 2010, Alexander Steinbeis signed on Tugan Sokhiev, then 32 years of age, as Metzmacher’s successor for four years starting in the 2012-13 season; in November 2015, he signed on Robin Ticciati, also 32 years old who took over the position in September 2017, initially for five years.

 as of: August 2019